 Contact the Mental Welfare Commission.

-Their service user and carer freephone line 0800 389 6809 is open Monday - Thursday 9-5; Friday 9-4.30.
+Their service user and carer freephone line 0800 389 6809 is open Monday-Friday, 9am-12pm then 1pm-4pm.
 The Commission will look into situations if they think that someone with a mental illness or learning disability is not getting the right care and treatment.

-If the person you are worried about is in a care home, you may contact the Care Commission, the body responsible for regulating care service providers and making sure that they meet National Care Standards.
-Tel: 0845 603 0890.
+If the person you are worried about is in a care home, you may contact the Care Inspectorate, the body responsible for regulating care service providers and making sure that they meet National Care Standards on 0345 600 9527.

-In 2009, the Care Commission and the Mental Welfare Commission produced a report Remember I'm still me which looked at the quality of care for people with dementia in care homes.
-The report found that a third of the residents in the homes they looked at were receiving anti-psychotics; there was evidence of inappropriate and multiple prescribing; a lack or regular reviews; and poor recording on personal plans.
+In 2009, the Care Inspectorate and the Mental Welfare Commission produced a report, 'Remember I'm still me', which assessed at the quality of care for people with dementia in care homes.
+The report found that a third of the residents in the homes they looked at were receiving antipsychotics; there was evidence of inappropriate and multiple prescribing; a lack or regular reviews; and poor recording on personal plans.

-Talk to the 24 hour freephone Dementia Helpline on O808 808 3000.
+Talk our 24 hour Freephone Dementia Helpline on 0808 808 3000.
 The Helpline cannot take direct action on your behalf but it can help to talk through your concerns and discuss what steps to take next.
-With your permission, the Helpline can arrange a call back from a senior member of Alzheimer Scotland staff to discuss your situation in more detail.